davidyell/Ping-Pong-Tracker/README.md

 ###Get the code
 You can download and unzip the site into a folder.
 **OR**
-Clone the repository `git clone git@bitbucket.org:davidyell/ping-pong-tracker.git`
+Clone the repository from Github.

 ###Database
 You can create the database schema using the Cake shell.